Ethiopia says its troops marching on Tigrayan capital

 ‘BRING JUNTA TO JUSTICE’

-His government, in a statement by its special task force on Tigray, said on Tuesday federal forces had “liberated” the Raya, Chercher, Gugufto and Mehoni localities on the eastern front along with Shire on the western front of the conflict.
+Earlier on Tuesday, his task force said federal forces had “liberated” the Raya, Chercher, Gugufto and Mehoni localities on the eastern front, and Shire on the conflict’s western front.

-It had destroyed TPLF military bases in both areas and was now heading for the state capital Mekelle, the statement said.
+Federal forces had also destroyed TPLF military bases in both areas and were now heading towards Mekelle, the statement said.
 “The force of the junta is now retreating, and the army is marching to bring the TPLF junta to justice.”

 Tigray’s leaders have accused federal forces of knocking out a dam and a sugar factory as well as “mercilessly” attacking people in the region of more than 5 million.